operas-eu/metrics_portal/docs/metrics-docs/onboarding-sending-metrics.en-GB.md

 # Using the API

 - Postman API Documentation
-For those who are familiar with Postman, the Altmetrics API has been documented using Postman, and a Postman collection can be found on GitHub: https://github.com/hirmeos/altmetrics/blob/master/docs/postman/altmetrics-API.postman_collection.json
+For those who are familiar with Postman, the Altmetrics API has been documented using Postman, and a Postman collection can be found on GitLab: [Altmetrics repository Postman][12]

 ## Getting a token